Satisfactory Academic Progress

-Federal Regulations require all institutions that administer Title IV student aid programs to monitor the academic progress towards degree completion of those students applying for and receiving those funds.
-The Office of Financial Aid reviews satisfactory academic progress for all students receiving financial aid at the end of the fall semester.
-All Oberlin College students applying for Title IV Federal Aid must meet the criteria for academic progress stated in this policy.
+Federal regulations require all institutions that administer Title IV student aid programs to monitor the academic progress towards degree completion of those students applying for and receiving those funds.
+The Office of Financial Aid reviews satisfactory academic progress for all students receiving financial aid at the end of each academic semester.
+All Oberlin College and Conservatory students applying for Title IV Federal Aid must meet the criteria for academic progress stated in this policy.

 - Federal Pell Grant

 - Federal Stafford Loans

 Satisfactory academic progress standards include qualitative and quantitative components:

 Financial aid recipients must maintain a pre-established cumulative grade point average (GPA) per semester to remain eligible for financial aid.
 Listed below is the minimum GPA a student must maintain for each semester in order to remain eligible for financial aid.